Cubid-Me/cubid-docs/api-reference.md

 # API v2 Endpoint Reference Details

 ## 1. Create App-scoped User
+This API enables seamless integration between your app and the Cubid ecosystem by managing user identity creation and association.
+It automatically creates a new app-user (`user_id`) if one does not already exist, and links this user to a Cubid identity stamp based on their provided authentication (e.g., email, phone).
+Additionally, it returns whether the app-user was newly created ()`is_new_app_user`) and whether this is the first association for the Cubid user (`is_first_cubid_user`), helping to detect potential Sybil attacks.

 ### Purpose:
-This API creates a new user (`user_id`) for the App if none exists, creates a stamp for the provided auth identity (e.g. email, phone) if it didn't already exist, and associates the new user with the stamp.
-The API then returns the `user_id` along with a bool indicating if we had to create a new user or if it already existed.

 Typically use this upon a new user sucessfully authenticating and either starting or completing new user registration with your app.
 Also use when an existing user returns which you hadn't previously registered with CUBID.